calee14/FoodAllergyIndicator/README.md

         - [ ] Then in week 3 connect the ingredients database
 ## WEEK 3
 - [ ] Change the display results view
-- [ ] Need to make sure the ingredients don't get run into the recipe api
+- [X] Need to make sure the ingredients don't get run into the recipe api
-  - [ ] Get a database and have the app check for ingredients locally
+  - [X] Get a database and have the app check for ingredients locally
-  - [ ] Upload an ingredients database to firebase once and use the database from then on
+  - [X] Upload an ingredients database to firebase once and use the database from then on
   - [ ] Use a designed api to get ingredients NOTE: least likely
+- [ ] Now, must figure out how crafted food names don't get mixed in with the ingredients
+  - [ ] Could remove the foods by hand
+  - [ ] Run every concept that has a high confidence
+  - [ ] Just let it be ignored and take a chance with hoping that a similar concept has the food name and it gets run into the recipe api
+  - [ ] Add a point system so that strings that come up a lot are likly ingredients (seems possible)
 - [ ] Make it so that all important ingredients appear at the top of the results page
 - [ ] Put a confidence score of each ingredient next to it
 - [ ] Display all ingredients from each top recipes when make a request to the recipe api